-Pre-payment of registration fees by the Board could be made under special circumstances, such as financial hardship, or when the threshold of out-of-pocket costs exceed \$2,500, as approved by the Director or designate, and provided that advance notice of two weeks or more is given before the payment deadline.
+Pre-payment of registration fees by the Board could be made under special circumstances, as approved by the Director or designate.
+Special circumstances may include, but are not limited to, issues such as financial hardship, or when the threshold of out-of-pocket costs exceeds \$2,500.
+Trustees should provide advance notice of two weeks or more before the payment deadline, to allow processing time for Board staff.